Benington, Hertfordshire

-Benington is a village and civil parish in the East Hertfordshire district of Hertfordshire, England, about four miles east of Stevenage and 35 miles north of London.
+Benington is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies about 4 miles east of Stevenage, its post town, and 35 miles north of London.
+At the 2021 census the parish had a population of 903.

 History

 There are two theories regarding the naming of the village.
 One comes from Saxon times and is derived from the name of the river to the west of the village - the Beane.
 The middle syllable 'ing' is common in place names all over south-east England and means 'people', Benington therefore meaning The Town of the Beane Folk.

 The second view is that Benington is a corruption of the name 'Belinton' which appears in the Domesday Book.
 This is thought to mean the town of Bela's people, after the name of the man who led the first group of immigrants to the area.

 Population

 According to the 2001 census it had a population of 922.
 At the 2011 Census the population had reduced to 908.